 These seemingly obscure examples may appear irrelevant to events today.
 Yet they demonstrate the difficulty of nationalist collaboration outside the realm of uniting against perceived common enemies.
 We must understand the radical right today as a movement with significant transnational tendencies and capabilities.
 However, the limitations of radical right internationalism are clear and whilst having some propaganda value, has not fundamentally altered the nationalism which lies at the heart of radical right politics.

-Dr Paul Stocker is a Senior Career Fellow at CARR and Teacher of History at Chelsea Independent College.
+Dr Paul Stocker is a Senior Fellow at CARR and Teacher of History at Chelsea Independent College.
 His profile can be found here:

 © Paul Stocker.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).